-Empirically, my current work focuses on transnational diplomatic practices in the European Union: a summary of the project is enclosed after the list of research themes.
+Empirically, my current work focuses on transnational diplomatic practices in the European Union.
 This example undergirds a broader argument about knowledge and authority in bureaucratic settings.

 Policy impinges on all aspects of self and society.
 It shapes not just societal outcomes but, more importantly, the processes that produce these outcomes.
 To study policy is to investigate not a ready-made blueprint but a dynamic and unpredictable process.
 In geography as well as other social sciences, there is today a growing recognition of the need for close-up studies of policy processes.
 My work is a part of that effort to understand the fields of power that operate within policy-making bureaucracies.

 Empirically, this strand of my research focuses on the European Union as a key power center in today’s world.
 Any attempt to understand the diffuse operation of power in the international sphere must closely consider the EU in all of its irresolvable ambiguities.
 My particular interest lies in the Union’s external relations, specifically in the ways in which these relations are conceived and codified within the Union’s bureaucracy in Brussels.